This guide was last updated on 29 July 2024.

 There are two elements to Class 1 as both employers and employees will pay Class 1 NIC on the employee’s salary/wages.

-• Payment of Class 1 can entitle you to contribution-based jobseekers allowance, which is not available to those who only pay Class 2/4.
+- Payment of Class 1 can entitle you to contribution-based jobseekers allowance.

-• This is paid by self-employed individuals (sole traders and partners).
+- This was paid by self-employed individuals (sole traders and partners).

-• Class 2 is paid as part of the self-assessment process with the individual’s income tax and Class 4 contributions.
+- Until 5 April 2024, Class 2 was paid as part of the self-assessment process with the individual’s income tax and Class 4 contributions and it was charged at a flat rate on a weekly basis on those with earnings of over £12,570.

-• This is paid by self-employed individuals (sole traders and partners).
+Class 4 payable by self-employed individuals (sole traders and partners)

 For many people, their main concern is ensuring that they have paid sufficient NIC over their working life to qualify for the state pension.